Woutitit/woutitit.github.io/analysis/making-color-bass-with-the-sass.md

 Any reverb on it?
 Like in the beginning is that the lead or?

+### Fills and transitions
+12:07: very common snare fill, any automations on that?
+Only thing i can see is the velocity automation.
+Again very common and should put somewhere.

 ### Notes

 also the supersaws 11:00 look at the EQ on it